drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 This space is important, if for no other reason than that.

-And I guess I feel lucky that I have a certain amount of technical experience, and that I'm capable of maintaining a project like this, however imperfectly.
+And I guess I feel grateful that I have a certain amount of technical experience, and that I'm capable of maintaining a project like this, however imperfectly.
 Not everyone is, which is exactly the reason things like Facebook and Twitter exist.

 So what does the future look like for this vanity project I call my home on the web?
 Probably much like it does now, I suspect, aside from the occasional face lift.

-I imagine I'll be posting random stuff online for as long as there's a web.
+I imagine I'll be posting random stuff online for as long as there's a web to post to.

+Call it pride, but this space will likely always be around in some form or another.
+At this point, it's become a part of my identity - part of how I see myself.
+I suppose there are worse things.

+I wonder what the thirtieth anniversary post will look like?

 [1]: /2007/06/01/blogging
 [2]: /2007/